 North Korea fired multiple unidentified projectiles: Yonhap

-SEOUL: North Korea fired multiple unidentified projectiles early on Wednesday (Jul 31), the Yonhap news agency reported, citing South Korean military's Joint Chiefs of Staff.
+SEOUL: North Korea fired multiple unidentified projectiles early on Wednesday (Jul 31), the Yonhap news agency reported, citing South Korean military's Joint Chiefs of Staff (JCS).

 "The projectiles were launched from the Hodo peninsula in South Hamgyong Province on the country's east coast," Yonhap said.